beginning of content

 How is salmonella treated?

 Rest at home and drink a lot of fluids, such as water or oral rehydration drinks.
 You can buy these from your pharmacy.
-If you are very sick or can't drink, you may need to receive fluids through a needle into your vein (IV).
+If you are very sick or can't drink, you may need to have fluids through a needle into your vein (known as intravenous or IV fluids).

 Babies should continue breastfeeding or drinking their usual formula.
-Ask your doctor if they should have oral rehydration solution.
+Ask your doctor if they need oral rehydration solution.

 Can salmonella be prevented?